Ganon's Castle Walkthrough

 Stalfos in Ocarina of Time

-Along the way, Princess Zelda will be surrounded by fire, triggering a battle with 2 Stalfos.
-If you take too long in this battle, you won't have time to escape, so try to defeat them quickly.
+Along the way, Zelda will be surrounded by fire, starting a battle with 2 Stalfos.
+Defeat them quickly to avoid running out of time.

 Proceed to the Center of the Map